gravesec/actor-critic-with-emphatic-weightings/README.md

 ## Installation:

+1. Install python3 (3.7.5) if necessary.
+I'm mostly using PyCharm these days.
-1. Install python3, if necessary.
-On MacOS, using Homebrew to install python3 is pretty good.
+On MacOS using [Homebrew](https://brew.sh) to install python3 is pretty good.

 2. Create a new python virtual environment in the 'actor-critic-with-emphatic-weightings' directory (named 've' in this case):
 ```